-Distribution and Biology: The Narrow-headed Gartersnake, Thamnophis rufipunctatus, ranges from north-central Arizona southeastward to southwestern New Mexico, and from northern Chihuahua to northern Durango, Mexico.
+Distribution and Biology: The Narrow-headed Gartersnake, Thamnophis rufipunctatus, ranges from north-central Arizona southeastward to southwestern New Mexico.
 Elevation ranges from 701-2430 m (Rossman et al. 1996).
 In New Mexico, the species is confined to Catron, Grant, and Hidalgo counties where it reaches the northern and eastern edge of its overall distribution.
-It is a habitat specialist, occurring only in shallow, swift-flowing, rocky rivers and streams of the San Francisco and Gila River drainages (Fitzgerald 1986; Degenhardt et al. 1996).
+It is a habitat specialist, occurring only in shallow, swift-flowing, rocky rivers and streams of the San Francisco and Gila River drainages within New Mexico (Fitzgerald 1986; Degenhardt et al. 1996).
 Extensive surveys (Holycross et al. 2006; Hibbitts et al. 2009) suggest a disappearance of the species from the area of the San Francisco Hot Springs in Catron County near Glenwood, the site of a previously robust population.
 Recent work suggests the species may still exist within the San Francisco River drainage at low levels but the high density of non-native crayfish in the drainage makes the viability of that population unlikely (Jennings et al. 2020 and 2021, J. Monzingo, USFS, pers. comm.).
 During 2009, populations of T. rufipunctatus under investigation at the Heart Bar Wildlife Management Area, Catron Co.
 NM, and the Gila River Bird Area near Cliff, Grant Co., NM were found to be extirpated or at very low density.
-No gartersnakes were detected in 2019 during surveys at the Gila Bird Area (Jennings et al. 2020).
+No gartersnakes were detected in 2019 or 2023 during surveys at the Gila Bird Area (Jennings et al. 2020, Christman et al. 2023).

 Thamnophis rufipunctatus are aquatic specialists that feed almost exclusively on fish, having evolved several mechanisms for increased underwater visual and foraging capabilities, hunting in clear, rock-boulder strewn streams (Fleharty 1967; Schaeffel and de Queiroz 1990; Alfaro 2002; Hibbitts and Fitzgerald 2005).
 The species also displays very low dispersal capacity.
 Given these specializations and life history characteristics, T. rufipunctatus is likely to be highly susceptible to environmental change, especially climate change (Wood et al. 2011).
-Because of its specialized diet, a salvage operation was conducted in 2012 following the Whitewater-Baldy fire to move as many T. rulipunctatus as possible out of Whitewater Creek to Saliz Creek before post-fire flooding scoured the creek of all fish.
-Snakes have been recaptured at Saliz Creek since 2015, including over 10 captures in 2021.
+Because of its specialized diet, a salvage operation was conducted in 2012 following the Whitewater-Baldy fire to move as many T. rufipunctatus as possible out of the Middle Fork of the Gila River and from Whitewater Creek to Saliz Creek before post-fire flooding scoured the creek of all fish.
+Snakes have been recaptured at Saliz Creek since 2015, including over 2023.
 This includes juveniles, indicative of reproduction (Jennings et al. 2021).
 No snakes or fish were caught in Whitewater Creek in 2015 or 2021 (Christman and Jennings 2015, Jennings et al. 2021) and that population of T. rufipunctatus likely was extirpated (R. Jennings, WNMU, E. Nowak, NAU, pers. comm.).
 Native fish have been restored to the Whitewater Creek (NMDGF files) and this system may support translocation similar to Saliz Creek.
 Two individual snakes were detected in Dry Blue Creek near the Arizona border in Catron County in 2018 but not snakes were detected in 2019 (Jennings et al. 2018, 2020).
-A known locality for the species, Diamond Creek in Catron County, has seen a massive increase in the density of non-native crayfish and biologists have begun removing any narrowheaded gartersnakes found from that locality to a more secure situation at a close drainage in Grant County (Jennings et al. 2021).
-Knowledge of captive rearing is extremely limited for this animal but breeding has occurred at both the Phoenix Zoo and at a facility at Northern Arizona University in Flagstaff, AZ.
+A known locality for the species, Diamond Creek in Catron County, has seen a massive increase in the density of non-native crayfish and biologists have begun removing any narrow-headed gartersnakes found from that locality to a more secure situation at a close drainage in Grant County (Jennings et al. 2021).
+Two historical sites were impacted by the post-fire floods of 2022, after the Black Fire, and one of those sites is likely extirpated for the species (Christman et al. 2023).
+Knowledge of captive rearing is improving, with breeding having occurred at both the Phoenix Zoo and at a facility at Northern Arizona University in Flagstaff, AZ (Blais et al. 2022, 2023).
 Disease at breeding facilities is a concern.